Convent of Jesus and Mary, Shimla: Chelsea chapel 1873

 The British built the Chelsea chapel.
 A statue of the sacred heart of Jesus stands outside the front compound and a grotto of Mary behind the church, jointly shared by St. Bede's.
 The priests of the diocese pray and attend school ceremonies.

 Boarding school (1940–2000)

 Boarders

 As a boarding school, there were no more than 300 students in Chelsea.
 As a day school the enrollment was 1900 students in 2016.
 The boarder students predominantly came from the northern states of India.
 A few came from UK, North America, Africa, and Thailand, from Indian families.
 Some of these students were from families of the elites of Indian society.
 The school year lasted from March to December.

 Dormitories

 In the 21st century the building that housed the senior dormitories was replaced with a new multi-purpose building named Claudine Thevenet Hall.

 Infirmary

-Like its other CJM boarding schools, Chelsea had an infirmary.
+Like other CJM boarding schools, Chelsea had an infirmary.

 Curriculum

-The school belonged to the ICSE board and then affiliated to the CBSE board in the 21st century.
+The school was affiliated to CISCE board and then to the CBSE board in the 21st century.